bunsanweb/hashnet/doc/design.md

 ### Event ID as a content

 The event **"id" is based on its content value**. just as a hash digest hex.
-The "id" is universal identity, that is, the event is identical its content as value, not depend on its location.
+The "id" is an universal identity, that is, the event is identical its content as value, not depend on its location.

 Events are transparent over the network.
-If the event is in local memory or over the network, these events are same when their contents are same value.
+If the event is in local memory or over the network, these events are the same when their contents are the same value.

-When merged the `hashnet` of two peers, each `hashnet` consists same events with no conflicts.
+When merged the `hashnet` of two peers, each `hashnet` consists of the same events with no conflicts.
-It can forms universal event network as  bottom up / decentralized manner.
+It can form an universal event network in a bottom up / decentralized manner.

 ### Actor, target and Signed Event

-For using `Event` as a system information, it can verify the Event is valid as published one as:
+For using `Event` as a system information, it can verify that the Event is valid as published:

-- It made by valid publisher itself.
+- That it was made a valid publisher.
-- Any content is not modified by others.
+- That the content was not modified by others.
 - ...

-Using public key system as digital signature, the hashnet "actor" become as a valid event publisher.
+Using public key system as digital signature, the hashnet "actor" becomes a valid event publisher.

 Each actor has a key pair.
 The "actor" URL in event content is based on the **hash digest value of their public key** as: